vitor-de-castro/vitor-de-castro/README.md

 ## 🌱 Currently working on:
 - Adding features and upgrading the app **Networth**.
 - Improving frontend skills with JavaScript, exploring React and Next.js.
+- A brand new project and improving my tech stack.

 ## 📫 Contact